 - Psychological assessments must include a complete diagnostic history, examination, and assessment.
-Testing cognitive processes, visual motor responses, and abstract abilities is accomplished by combining several testing procedures. - To receive reimbursement for the testing, the psychologist must keep a report in the client's file that contains all of the components of a psychological assessment including test results and interpretation of results. - Use CPT® code 96101 when billing for psychological testing. - Psychological testing is limited to two units of code 96101 without prior authorization (PA) per client, per lifetime.
+Testing cognitive processes, visual motor responses, and abstract abilities is accomplished by combining several testing procedures. - To receive reimbursement for the testing and evaluation, the psychologist must keep a report in the client's file that contains all of the components of a psychological assessment including test results and interpretation of results. - Use CPT® codes 96130 and 96131 when billing for psychological evaluation services from a psychologist or physician.
+Test selection, clinical decision making, and test interpretation are now billed under 96130 and 96131. - Use CPT codes 96136 and 96137 billing for test administration and scoring by a psychologist or physician. - Use CPT codes 96138 and 96139 for test administration and scoring by a qualified technician - Psychological testing is limited to two units of any combination of codes 96130, 96131, 96136, 96137, 96138 or 96139 without prior authorization (PA) per client, per lifetime.

-Note: Services related to the evaluation using CPT® code 96101 done by a center of excellence (COE) for a child suspected of having autism spectrum disorder have the limitation of up to 7 units per lifetime for clients age 20 or younger.
+Note: Services related to the evaluation using CPT® codes 96130, 96131, 96136, 96137, 96138, or 96139 done by a center of excellence (COE) for a child suspected of having autism spectrum disorder have the limitation of up to 7 units per lifetime for clients age 20 or younger.
 These evaluations must be billed using UC modifier and EPA #870001315.